 I ordered safely, a fajita chicken salad.
 While the chips seemed slightly affected by the humidity, the restaurant carried Dos Equis Amber (my favorite) and served up a tasty salad, though not all toppings listed on the menu were included (a pet peeve of mine).
 Regardless, I was pleasantly surprised, not only by dinner but by the brilliant sunset!
 ETB

-Other Posts About Iowa You May Like
+Other Articles About Iowa You May Like

 Check out the photographic note cards and key chains at my shop.
 Each card has a travel story associated with it.
 20% of proceeds are donated to charity.